dolphindb/DolphinDBPlugin/kafka/README.md

 - 'consumer' is a Kafka consumer handler.
 - 'topic' is a string indicating the topic.
-- 'partition' is a int indicating the partition corresponding to the topic.
+- 'partition' is an integer indicating the partition corresponding to the topic.

 ##### Details

 Print the offsets of the consumer.

-#### 3.3.20 Get Offset Committed
+#### 3.3.22 Get Offset Committed

 ##### Syntax